Make Fun Of Life!

 But his back end was friendly and waggy.

-Seemingly, the limerick galloped out of nowhere and into our world in the early 1800’s, and has been galloping about ever since.
+Seemingly, the limerick galloped out of nowhere and into our world, and has been galloping about ever since.
 The limerick is possibly the most prolific poetic form in the English language.

 Why Is the Limerick So Popular?